ethereum/rig/eip1559/notes-call3.md

 ## 1559 and the escalator

+I see two mutually exclusive paths:

+1. Keeping the current transaction model with the escalator rule for the fee.
+2. Adopting 1559 and then possibly adopting the escalator rule for the premium.

 If it is decided to combine 1559 and the escalator, I believe the [floating escalator](combination.md) is the best way to do so.
 It is the only option for which it is possible to unbundle the 1559 side and the escalator side, allowing us to implement 1559 first and decide later on (or in concert) whether the escalator rule should be proposed.

 As a reminder, the escalator rule governs the premium: